The Racecourse Colliery: Original mine shafts at the Black Country Living Museum

 The Black Country Living Museum has more than 40 old mine shafts on its site, which have largely been lost, in-filled, collapsed, stabilised or capped.
 One of the original surviving shafts has been used to create the Racecourse Colliery exhibit.
 It was originally the shaft of one of the Earl of Dudley's small pits, Coneygree Colliery Pit No 126, which operated between 1860 and 1902.
 After the pit was abandoned, all the surface landmarks were removed and the shaft itself was eventually filled in.

 Work started on the creation of the Racecourse Colliery exhibit in 1979 and, with the exception of the head frame, all work was carried out on Sundays by volunteers from the Birmingham Enterprise Club and the Friends of the Black Country Museum Mining Group.
 The colliery was re-created following exactly the same sequence as the creation of an actual working Black Country pit.
 The shaft was re-opened to a depth of 64 feet (its original depth was between 100 and 120 feet).
 The lining brickwork was also repaired.
 The coal obtainable from this pit is Bottom Coal- about 100 ft down.
 Close to this exhibit another original shaft was used to create Racecourse Colliery Number Two Pit, also referred to as Brook Shaft.
 Here coal was worked at 30 ft and has 8 ft of Bottom Coal showing.
 Moulds from this shaft were used to create the 'coal' for the museum's underground drift mine experience, 'Into the Thick'.

-Other principle coal seams in the South Staffordshire Coalfield include Brooch, Flying Reed, Upper Heathen, Stinking (sulphur), New Mine, Fireclay and the famous Thick Coal.
+Other principal coal seams in the South Staffordshire Coalfield include Brooch, Flying Reed, Upper Heathen, Stinking (sulphur), New Mine, Fireclay and the famous Thick Coal.